anany14/Modelling_Airbnbs_property_listing_dataset/README.md

 # Modelling_Airbnbs_property_listing_dataset

 Welcome to the **Airbnb Model Evaluation Framework**!
 This project aims to create a versatile framework for systematically training, tuning, and evaluating machine learning models for a wide range of tasks, inspired by the challenges faced by the Airbnb team.
 Whether you're working with tabular, image, or text data, this framework will help you build effective models and streamline the evaluation process.

 ## Built With

 This project leverages several essential frameworks and tools to achieve its goals:

+- [GitHub](https://github.com/) - Hosting and version control for collaborative development.
+- [Jupyter Notebook](https://jupyterlab.readthedocs.io/en) - An open source web application that allows you to create and share.
+- [Python 3.7](https://www.python.org/downloads) - The programming language used in this project.
 - [Pandas](https://pandas.pydata.org/) - Data manipulation and analysis in Python.
 - [Scikit-Learn](https://scikit-learn.org/) - Machine learning library in Python.
 - [NumPy](https://numpy.org/) - Fundamental package for scientific computing with Python.